A Fertilizing Fiesta In Four Easy Steps

-Did you know that fertilizing your indoor and outdoor plants is incredibly important for healthy growth?
+Did you know that fertilizing your houseplants is incredibly important for healthy growth?
 Plants, much like people, require special nutrients to grow big and strong.
 Soil contains the nutrients, but eventually the soil will run out, leaving your plant hungry.
 To prevent your plants from hunger pains, we'd like to share step by step guidance on how you can fertilize your plant babies and avoid any plant temper tantrums.

 What Are Fertilizers And Why Is It Important: